jowharshamshiri/ws/docs/st8-guide.md

 If the version isn't updating automatically:

-1. Check if hook is installed: `verbump status`
+1. Check if hook is installed: `st8 status`
 2. Verify hook file exists: `ls -la .git/hooks/pre-commit`
 3. Ensure hook is executable: `chmod +x .git/hooks/pre-commit`
-4. Check if verbump is in PATH: `which verbump`
+4. Check if st8 is in PATH: `which st8`

 ### Version Not Updating